rulero/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 These signals were used to estimate variables of the feature vector for each pattern:  X, Y, Z is used to denote 3-axial signals in the X, Y and Z directions.

-From these signals several varibles were estimated in the original experiment but only the **Mean** and the **Standard deviation** were selected for this project.
-The weighted average of the frequency in a signal window (meanFreq) and additional vectors obtained by averaging the signals in a signal window sample (gravityMean, tBodyAccMean, tBodyAccJerkMean, tBodyGyroMean, tBodyGyroJerkMean) were *not* included, only the variables associated to the mean() and std() calculations.
+From all the varibles that were estimated in the experiment only the **Mean** and the **Standard deviation** were selected for this project.
+The weighted average of the frequency in a signal window (meanFreq) and additional vectors obtained by averaging the signals in a signal window sample (gravityMean, tBodyAccMean, tBodyAccJerkMean, tBodyGyroMean, tBodyGyroJerkMean) were *not* included, only the variables explicitly associated to the mean() and std() calculations.

-Finally the information was associated to the subject id and the Activity they were performing when the signals where generated, and averages were calculated for each subject and each activity.
+Finally the information was combined with the subject id and the activity they were performing when the signals where recorded, and averages were calculated for each subject and each activity for each one of the variables.

 # Data Dictionary